-SELECTED PROVIDER shall be capable of providing or arranging a continuum of evidence-based interventions that are documented in treatment manuals to include but not limited to the list of services below.
-Services shall be provided in accordance with the needs of the client as identified in the individualized treatment plan, as follows:
+SELECTED PROVIDER shall be capable of providing or arranging a continuum of evidence-based interventions as found in treatment manuals.
+The list of needed evidence-based intervention services which shall be provided to the client will be identified in the individualized treatment plan and may include, but are not limited to, the following:

 - i.
-Providing or recommending detoxification, and/or residential services; - ii.
-Individual counseling; - iii.
-Group counseling; - iv.
+Providing or recommending detoxification, and/or residential services. - ii.
+Individual counseling. - iii.
+Group counseling. - iv.
 Intensive Outpatient Treatment - v.
 Counseling with families; and - vi.
 Clinical Case Management Services that is complimentary to therapeutic needs identified in the individualized treatment plan that, without which, progress towards treatment goals and objectives may be significantly hindered or impossible. - vii.
 Evidenced based educational programs that are designed to reduce criminal thinking, encourage anger management, employment, and independent living.
-Additionally, the program services must include strategies for avoiding substance abuse or relapse, health problems related to substance abuse, encourage peer support or other 12 step programs that encourage prosocial sober community support and motivational enhancement and strategies for achieving a substance-free lifestyle. - f.
+Additionally, the program services must include strategies for avoiding substance use or relapse, health problems related to substance use, encourage peer support or other 12 step programs that encourage prosocial sober community support and motivational enhancement and strategies for achieving a lifestyle of recovery. - f.
 Required Hours of Services.
-For outpatient treatment, each client must receive services each week in accordance with subsection 65D-30.010(1) of the Florida Administration Code, including a minimum of one counseling session.
-If fewer sessions are indicated, clinical justification must be documented in the client record. - g.
-Caseload.
-No full-time counselor shall have a caseload that exceeds 50 clients participating in individual counseling at a given time. - h.
-Hours of Operation.
+For outpatient treatment, each client must receive services each week in accordance with subsection 65D-30.010, Florida Administrative Code, clinical justification for all services must be documented in the client record. - g.
+No full-time counselor shall have a caseload that exceeds fifty (50) clients participating in individual counseling at a given time. - h.
 The SELECTED PROVIDER shall post their hours of operation and this information must be visible to the public.
 Treatment and/or drug screens will be made available outside of regular business hours for those participants who may be employed.